Symbian9/qmapshack-doc-wiki/AdvMapDetails.md

 For square scales the next zoom step leads to a scale which is approximately changed by a factor 2 compared with the previous one.
 This scale is recommended for on-line (TMS, WMTS) maps.

+## Full-screen display

+_(valid starting with QMS patch version de4deeb (30.07.2017))_

+Map windows (and other windows as well) can be displayed in full-screen mode.
+A map window switches to full-screen mode after pressing `F11`.
+Pressing `F11` again switches the window back to the standard mode.

+_Remarks:_
+* If the QMS toolbar is active, then it is also shown in the full-screen window.
+* Pressing `CTRL-D` in the full-screen mode activates the dockables windows.
+Pressing this key again closes the dockable windows in the full-screen mode.

 - - -